dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 > Default: NULL

-Type: `Action<MessageType, string, string>`
+Type: `Action<FailedInfo>`

->
-T1 : Message Type
-T2 : Message Name
-T3 : Message Content

 Failure threshold callback.
 This action is called when the retry reaches the value set by `FailedRetryCount`, you can receive notification by specifying this parameter to make a manual intervention.
 For example, send an email or notification.

 #### SucceedMessageExpiredAfter